Human trafficking in North Macedonia: Prevention (2010)

-The Government of Macedonia made progress in its anti-trafficking prevention efforts.
-In January 2010, the government's newly appointed National Rapporteur published Macedonia's first annual report on trafficking, which also covered migrant smuggling.
-The report was presented to the stakeholders, the international community, and NGOs for comment, but the final product lacked a comprehensive assessment of anti-trafficking efforts in Macedonia and contained cursory recommendations for improvement.
+The Government of North Macedonia made progress in its anti-trafficking prevention efforts.
+In January 2010, the government's newly appointed National Rapporteur published North Macedonia's first annual report on trafficking, which also covered migrant smuggling.
+The report was presented to the stakeholders, the international community, and NGOs for comment, but the final product lacked a comprehensive assessment of anti-trafficking efforts in North Macedonia and contained cursory recommendations for improvement.
 The government continued to rely on NGOs and international organizations to assist in conducting many of its anti-trafficking prevention programs; it forged partnerships with NGOs to distribute general anti-trafficking leaflets in specified locations and schools throughout 2009.
 It also translated IOM's “Buy Responsibly” campaign and in November 2009 began broadcasting it over state television as part of a campaign to target client demand for products potentially resulting from labor trafficking.
 The government continued seminars in the University of Skopje and collaborated with another NGO on a series of workshops that addressed client demand for victims of sex trafficking.
 It also provided $1,000 to an NGO to conduct trafficking prevention lectures to youth around the country in 2009.
 In September 2009, the government formally adopted its 2009-2012 National Action Plan on trafficking, and for the first time budgeted specific funding for the plan's implementation.